- Companies

 - Cost Price Calculation Basis – choose how the Cost Price in your Product record will be updated i.e. according to the Standard Cost, Last Landed Cost or Average Landed Cost.

-Make sure to click Update to apply the changes and enable landed cost functions in your system.
+Make sure to click Save at the top of the page to apply the changes and enable landed cost functions in your system.